-In the past, Interpol has been criticised for its lack of transparency, its reliance on private sector bodies, and its multimillion-dollar deals with the pharmaceutical industry, FIFA, and Philip Morris.
-Its legal framework has been criticized for eroding sovereignty of states in matters of policing.
+In the past, Interpol has been criticized for its lack of transparency, its reliance on private sector bodies, and its multimillion-dollar deals with the pharmaceutical industry, FIFA, and Philip Morris.
+Its legal framework has been criticized for eroding the sovereignty of states in matters of policing.

 Our firm excels in providing professional legal counsel on multiple aspects of international law.
 You can also discover the talents of our accomplished sanctions lawyers who are focused on supporting clients in navigating the challenges of international sanctions regulations.
 Additionally, we extend services that involve compliance with US sanctions regulations, backed by our OFAC sanctions lawyers team’s expertise in handling OFAC-related disputes.